Today In History logo TIH

 Egypt and Israel opened embassies in each other's capitals on February 26, 1980.
 Thirty-two years after their first war.
 Five wars total.
 Thousands dead on both sides.
 The Camp David Accords made it possible, but this was the actual handshake — ambassadors, flags, offices.
 Egypt became the first Arab nation to formally recognize Israel.
 The Arab League expelled Egypt the next month.
 Sadat would be assassinated eighteen months later by members of his own military who called him a traitor.
 But the embassies stayed open.
 They're still open today.

-Reagan pulled the last Marines out of Beirut on February 26, 1984.
+President Reagan withdrew the last Marines from Beirut on February 26, 1984, ending an eighteen-month peacekeeping mi…

 Ferdinand Marcos had ruled for twenty years.